Misano MotoGP Motorcycle Tour

 Where We Ride – What We See – What We Hear

-A private car will transfer you from the airport to the hotel where you will find Enrico, waiting to give you a warm Italian welcome.
+A private car will transfer you from the airport to the hotel where you will find Enrico and Cat waiting for you to give you a warm Italian welcome.

-Then, we all go for our first taste of true Roman cuisine at the “Welcome Dinner”, where you’ll learn more about what to expect for the next exciting week.
+Then we all go together for our first taste of true Roman cuisine at the “Welcome Dinner”, where you’ll learn more about what to expect for the next exciting week.

-HIGHLIGHTS: Meet your motorcycle, Meet your guide, meet your fellow riders, Welcome Dinner.
+HIGHLIGHTS: Meet your motorcycle, Meet your guides, Meet your fellow riders, Welcome Dinner.

-Leaving Roma, we head North towards Tuscia, an area once inhabited by the Etruscans.
-This is also one of Italy’s biggest hazelnut groves, the small nut that Ferrero magically transforms into the famous Nutella spread.
+We leave Rome heading North towards Tuscia, an area once inhabited by the Etruscans.
+This is also one of Italy’s biggest hazelnut grove areas, the small nut that Ferrero magically transforms into the famous Nutella spread.

-After a short break for your first good shot of Italian espresso in Ronciglione, we get back on the bikes and ride, first the beautiful coastline roads that run along the shores of Lake Vico and Lake Bolsena, and then the scenic back roads of Val D’Orcia – an UNESCO World Heritage site.
+After a short break for your first good shot of Italian espresso on the road in Civita Castellana, we get back on the bikes and ride, first the beautiful coastline roads that run along the shores of Lake Vico and Lake Bolsena, and then the scenic back roads of Val D’Orcia – an UNESCO World Heritage site.

 We arrive in Radicofani where we stop for lunch.
-Radicofani is a stunning Orange Flag awarded town.
-(The Orange Flag Award was an idea formed by the Italian Touring Club in 1998 with the aim of promoting tourism in lesser known places in Italy) This quaint town surrounds the base of a hill on which a majestic fortress has stood since 973AD.
+Radicofani is a stunning hamlet which surrounds the base of a hill on which the majestic fortress has stood since 973AD.

-On the way to Siena we stop to visit Pienza, considered to be the incarnation of a Renaissance utopian city.
-Today it continues to show to the world its refined and sophisticated Renaissance urban plan: its spaces and perspective onto its 15th-Century “piazza and palazzo” are organized according to the era’s ideals of rationality and humanism.
+On the way to Siena we stop to visit Pienza, considered to be the incarnation of a Renaissance utopia and an ideal city.
+Today it continues to show off to the world its refined and sophisticated Renaissance urban plan: its spaces and perspective onto its 15th-Century “piazza and palazzo” are organized according to the era’s ideals of rationality and humanism.

 Back on the bikes we ride the sweeping roads that cross the Crete Senesi, famous for its stunning moonscape.

-HIGHLIGHTS: Tuscia Viterbese, Ronciglione, Val D’Orcia, Radicofani, Pienza, Crete Senesi, Homemade Dinner.
+HIGHLIGHTS: Tuscia Viterbese, Civita Castellana, Val D’Orcia, Radicofani, Pienza, Crete Senesi, Homemade Dinner.

 As the sun begins to set, we will reach Borgo Panigale: the city of the speed…the city of Ducati!